AntelopeIO/leap/tests/performance_tests/README.md

 * `--chain-state-db-size-mb CHAIN_STATE_DB_SIZE_MB`
                           Maximum size (in MiB) of the chain state database (default: 10240)
 * `--chain-threads CHAIN_THREADS`
-                          Number of worker threads in controller thread pool (default: 3)
+                          Number of worker threads in controller thread pool (default: 2)
 * `--database-map-mode {mapped,heap,locked}`
                           Database map mode ("mapped", "heap", or "locked").
                           In "mapped" mode database is memory mapped as a file.
                           In "heap" mode database is preloaded in to swappable memory and will use huge pages if available.
                           In "locked" mode database is preloaded, locked in to memory, and will use huge pages if available. (default: mapped)
+* `--cluster-log-lvl {all,debug,info,warn,error,off}`
+                          Cluster log level ("all", "debug", "info", "warn", "error", or "off").
+Performance Harness Test Basic relies on some logging at
+                          "info" level, so it is recommended lowest logging level to use.
+However, there are instances where more verbose logging can be useful. (default: info)
 * `--net-threads NET_THREADS`
-                          Number of worker threads in net_plugin thread pool (default: 2)
+                          Number of worker threads in net_plugin thread pool (default: 4)
 * `--disable-subjective-billing DISABLE_SUBJECTIVE_BILLING`
                           Disable subjective CPU billing for API/P2P transactions (default: True)
 * `--last-block-time-offset-us LAST_BLOCK_TIME_OFFSET_US`